 - i) Sphaerocarpales: In Sphaerocarpos the gametophyte is made up of a dichotomously branched central axis on which leaves or lobes are arranged in two different lateral rows in an alternate manner.
 Besides, central or middle lobes are present on the axis ahead of the point of dichotomy.
 These middle lobes are called angle leaves.
 In Geothallus, in addition to middle lobes a projection called lappets is found on the dorsal surface on the axis.
-The presence of air pockets in the gametophyte of this plant is another important feature. - Calobryales: Here the gametophyte is characterized by underground leafless, rhizoid less, rhizomatous axis, from which many aerial erect leafy axes develop.
+The presence of air pockets in the gametophyte of this plant is another important feature. - ii) Calobryales: Here the gametophyte is characterized by underground leafless, rhizoid less, rhizomatous axis, from which many aerial erect leafy axes develop.
 On the axis many flat, isometric leaves are arranged in three different rows.
 The leaves in one row are characteristically smaller than other two (Example: Calobryum, Haplomitrium).

 - iii) Takakiales: Takakia is the only member of this order.
 The gametophyte of this plant is subterranean, rhizomatous and rhizoid less from which isophyllous type of aerial stem is produced.
-The leaves of the gametophyte are bifid towards the base. - Jungermanniales : The members of this order where the gametophytes are leafy are called acrogynous jungermanniales.
+The leaves of the gametophyte are bifid towards the base. - iv) Jungermanniales : The members of this order where the gametophytes are leafy are called acrogynous jungermanniales.
 Here the leaves are arranged in three rows.
 Two dorsal rows on the lateral side and one ventral row of small or minute leaves.
 The latter are called amphigastria.
 The amphigastria may be either reduced or absent in Plagiochila asplenoides, Marsupella emarginata.
 The amphigastria and other dorsal lateral lobes are identical in shape and size in Herberta aduncea.
-(Fig 5.7) Variability in respect of morphology of the leaves among the gametophytes is observed.
+(Fig 9.7) Variability in respect of morphology of the leaves among the gametophytes is observed.
 The leaves are bilobed in Lophocolea and Herbesta, trilobed in Bazzania trilobata and tetralobed in Trichocolea tomentella.
 The lateral leaves are generally arranged in a single plane.
 In others the leaves form a complicated bilobed organization.
 In such organization the lateral leaves are not arranged in a single plane and being folded they form a constriction at their junction called keel.
 The leaves of the complicated bilobes may be identical (e.g. Marsupella) or different.
 Where different, the ventral lobes are called postical lobe and the dorsal lobes are called antical lobe.
 In Porella and Radula the antical lobes are larger whereas in Scapania and Diplophyllum the postical lobes are larger.
-The antical and postical lobes in Porella and Radula are called lobes and lobules respectively.
-(Fig 5.8 A, B
+The antical and postical lobes in Porella and Radula are called lobes and lobules respectively.(Fig 9.8 A, B & 9.9) In Frullania, the smaller ventral lobes are differentiated into stylus and lobules.
+The lateral lobes in some genera of the family Lejuniaceae constitute water sac whereas in Frullaniaceae only lobules take part in the formation of water sac.
+In Lepidolaena, the water sacs are helmet shaped and both the lateral and ventral leaves are involved in their construction.

-Fig. 5.7.
+Fig. 9.7.
 Arrangement of leaves on the ventral surface of aerial axis of Herberta aduncea.
 The leaves are bifid and arranged in three rows.

-Fig. 5.8.
+Fig. 9.8.
 Axial leaves are absent on the ventural surface of the gametophyte of Radula complanata

-Fig. 5.9.
+Fig. 9.9.
 Arrangement of leaves on the gametophyte of Porella.